GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

     ----------- ---------
     csv   [default]

-## Run the Cloud Dataflow job
+## Run the Dataflow job

-Cloud Dataflow is a fully-managed serverless service for transforming and enriching data in stream (real time) and batch (historical) modes.
+Dataflow is a fully-managed serverless service for transforming and enriching data in stream (real time) and batch (historical) modes.
 We are using it as an easy and quick way to process the CSV concurrently and easily perform writes at a large scale to our table.
 You also only pay for what you use, so it keeps costs down.

-### Clone the repo
+### Clone the repository

 Clone the following repository and change to the directory for this tutorial's
 code: